 Hey, hi – Jay here from the J.E.Moores Game Machine.
 I crank out video games from a dirty little machine I keep in my basement.
-I make arcade style games for the casual gamer available for Android, iOS, Amazon, and Windows.
+I make arcade style games, available for Android, iOS, Amazon, and Windows.

-Of all my indie games, Wiggly Loaf is my personal favorite so far.
-It’s a physics + platform style game that is different each time you play.
+Wiggly Loaf is my personal creation.
+It’s my original comic that started out as a chalkboard doodle and fired up the imagination of summer camp kids from all over the world.
+I turned it into a physics + platform style game that is different each time you play.
 You can’t just learn the levels and blast through.
-The random physics elements create all kinds of hilarious dilemmas for Wiggly Loaf to get through, and the game is a lot of fun to play and unlock the new levels and extra characters.
+The random physics elements create all kinds of hilarious dilemmas for Wiggly Loaf to get through.